wduquette/molt/docs/journal.md

         command parsing routines with a bunch of if-tests.
     *   This is NOT `info complete` checking, which does need to be part of the command parser.
+*   Added Interp::complete() and "info complete".
+    *   As part of doing "info complete" I added a subcommand mechanism and stubs for "info commands" and "info vars".

 ### 2019-01-19 (Saturday)
 *   Added `set` command